 We lease approximately 10,500 square feet of general office space.
-We also lease equipment pursuant to operating leases.
+In addition to office space we also lease equipment pursuant to operating leases.
 Our leases expire at various dates through 2010.
-Under the terms of all of our leases, future minimum lease payments are \$0.2 million in each of the years 2003 through 2010.
+Under the terms of all of our leases, future minimum lease payments are as follows (in thousands):